 The COVID-19 epidemic has placed a major economic and social burden on so many Muslims all through out America and the world.
 With the restrictions imposed on live events due to the epidemic, we have decided to conduct the 2020 Black American Muslim Conference as a live virtual event for FREE so that we can still address important issues to the Black American Muslim community.
-Please support this effort by making a tax-exempt donation to the Lamppost Education Initiative.
-It is our goal to raise $10,000 by October 24th, 2020.
-This will enable us to provide more free and low cost online sessions and courses during this epidemic.
-Please give generously.
+We like to thank everyone who donated to the Lamppost Education Initiative.
+Your contributions enabled us to raise $4700!
+Please stay tuned for more articles, videos, and online sessions with Lamppost.
+If you missed the opportunity to donate, we encourage you to donate and support the Lamppost Education Initiative.

 The Third Annual Black American Muslim Conference

 Here are the sessions and lectures conducted at

 the Third Annual Black American Muslim Conference.